Krustkalni Nature Reserve: Invertebrates

-Of the other invertebrates in the reserve, only the population was studied Astacus astacus (European crayfish).
+Of the other invertebrates in the reserve, only the population studied was the European crayfish (Astacus astacus).

 Scientific and economic activity

 Krustkalni attracted the attention of scientists in the 19th century.
 In 1895, the botanist A. Rapp compiled a list of local flora, which already included 417 species of plants found on the outskirts of Liaudona.
 Since the 1940s, floristic research in Krustkalni has been conducted regularly by students University of Latvia.
 In 1972, a thorough study of local mosses was carried out by bryologist A. Abolin, and in 1976 the baton was taken over by the famous florist A. Rasinsh.
 Based on the results of these studies, it was decided to grant this area the status of a reserve in order to preserve unique habitats and their inherent diversity of plants.
-After the creation of the reserve, research on its territory is conducted by employees of the Teiči Reserves and, to some extent, Slītere National Park.
+After the creation of the reserve, research on its territory was conducted by employees of the Teiči Reserves and, to some extent, Slītere National Park.

-There is a strict protection regime on the territory of the Krustkalni Nature Reserve, which prohibits any economic activity: felling of trees, mining, hunting, harvesting of vegetable raw materials, introduced species, etc. Two public roads pass directly through the reserve, and its borders are adjacent to agricultural lands.
-Visiting the reserve by outsiders, even as part of excursion groups, is prohibited, with special permission only scientists can do it.
+There is a strict protection regime on the territory of the reserve, which prohibits any economic activity: felling of trees, mining, hunting, harvesting of vegetable raw materials, introduced species, etc. Two public roads pass directly through the reserve, and its borders are adjacent to agricultural lands.
+Visiting the reserve by outsiders, even as part of excursion groups, is prohibited, with special permission, only scientists can do it.